 Since recordings can only be accessed online via the cloud portal, there is a higher limitation in terms of access.

 On the contrary, the call recording service gives vendors the ability to combine the functionality with extra services and tools without hindrances.
 Also, call recording as a service provides higher flexibility and scalability, stable worldwide access to recordings, and increases the functionality with things such as idea evaluation, and processing of language.

 Call Recording Software Against as a Packaged VoIP Feature

 Currently, businesses have the choice of using a stand-alone call recording-like service platform, besides normal legacy call recording, and other hosted solutions.
 Alternatively, businesses can use the functionality which by default is added in their business VoIP service.

 Like Contact Center solutions, call recording as a business VoIP feature is still getting embraced by many organizations, making providers continue expanding their platforms, as well as functionality.

 Among the features that Hosted PBX providers thought would a powerful addition to their platforms is call recording.
 However, instead of making their private call recording solution; because it is not a stand-alone platform, the providers were ready to combine the tools that were in existence.

 Still, stand-alone call recording is there, and it is a powerful choice for organizations that need additional functionality to be offered via dedicated platforms.
 Nonetheless, there is no straightforward better choice.
 Instead, the requirement of your business makes one the perfect option.

-If you are facing problems with quality of calls, you can try enhanced Voice API.
+If you are facing problems with the quality of calls, you can try the enhanced Voice API.